benjaminion/upgrading-ethereum-book/src/book.md

 #### Economic aspects of effective balance

-The effective balance was first introduced to represent the "[maximum balance at risk](https://github.com/ethereum/consensus-specs/pull/162#issuecomment-441759461)" for a validator.
-A validator's actual balance could be much higher, for example if a double deposit had been accidentally made, a validator would start with an actual balance of 64 ETH, but an effective balance of only 32 ETH.
+The effective balance was first introduced to represent the "[maximum balance at risk](https://github.com/ethereum/consensus-specs/pull/162#issuecomment-441759461)" for a validator, capped at 32 ETH.
+A validator's actual balance could be much higher, for example if a double deposit had been accidentally made a validator would have an actual balance of 64 ETH but an effective balance of only 32 ETH.
+We could envisage a protocol in which each validator has influence proportional to its uncapped actual balance, but that would complicate committee membership among other things.
+Instead we cap the effective balance and require stakers to deposit for more validators if they wish to stake more.

-This scope quickly grew, and now the effective balance completely represents the weight of a validator in the consensus protocol.
-By capping the effective balance, we prevent single validators from gaining undue influence by depositing excess Ether.
+The scope of effective balance quickly grew, and now the it completely represents the weight of a validator in the consensus protocol.

 All of the following consensus-related matters are proportional to the effective balance of a validator:
   - the probability of being [selected](/part3/helper/misc#def_compute_proposer_index) as the beacon block proposer;